endrebodi/eInvoicesAutoSend/README.md

 # eInvoicesAutoSend
-This script checks for new purchase and sales invoices and sends them to a recipient via email.
+This scripts checks for new purchase and sales invoices and sends them to a recipient via email.